leqilong/VirtualTourist/README.md

 ##Core Data Model
 The core data contains two entities:
--Poto: its attributes include imageData, id, url.
+- Photo: its attributes include imageData, id, url.
 The downloaded images are stored as Binary Data in core data.
--Location: its attributes are lattitude, longitude.
+- Location: its attributes are lattitude, longitude.

 Location and Photo has one to many relationship.